Workers Architecture

 Topics Covered:

-• Worker lifecycle management (creation, deployment, versioning, sharing)
+• Lifecycle management (creation, deployment, versioning, sharing)

-Universal Workers
+AI Workers

-Universal Workers are general-purpose AI agents designed to be flexible, modular, and reusable across various tasks.
-They are created using the Universal Worker Builder, where Builders define:
+AI Workers are conversational AI agents designed to be flexible, modular, and reusable across various tasks.
+Users interact with AI Workers through a chat interface.

-• Profile: Name, avatar, tags, visibility (public/private)
+• Profile: Name, avatar, tags, customizable welcome message

 • Knowledge: Vector memory sources, context documents, semantic search